 - Turnover theSandwich – heat on the other side – 4 minutes

 - Take it out, put back the sauce, mayo and other fillings like egg etc..

 How to reheat Subway in a microwave

 The Subway sandwich can be reheated in the microwave if you need to.

 Problem: I always forget that my sandwiches will go soggy when they sit out on the counter too long.
 What happens then?

 First thing you should do if you want to reheat your Subway is open the package and remove the plastic wrap from top.

-The second tip is to microwave the Sub for short intervals.
-That way you can check and make sure that your grilled cheese sandwich, breakfast sandwich or meatball sub is reheating and not overcooking.
+The second key item is use a microwave for the Sub for short intervals.
+That way you can check and make sure that your grilled cheese sandwich, breakfast sandwich or meatball sub is reheating and prevent overcooking.

 - Step 1 select a microwave-safe plate.

-- Take a paper towel and wrap it around your Sub sandwich.
+- Take a paper sheet or towel and wrap it around your Sub sandwich.